Check out our top PWC life jacket recommendations. We highlight three awesome life vests that are worth considering.

-There are tons of different styles of flotation devices, but the best jet ski life jackets are going to be lightweight, flexible, and not too bulky.
+There are tons of different styles of flotation device, but the best jet ski life jackets are lightweight and flexible but most importantly, able to withstand a heavy impact

 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.

 O’Neill Reactor USCG Vest – Our Top Pick

 O’Neill’s Reactor life vest is an awesome life jacket for PWC use.
 It allows plenty of mobility and doesn’t come with a bunch of straps that get in the way.

 The Reactor vest is made from a combination of neoprene and polyester for a flexible and lightweight feel.
 It features anatomical flex points and a segmented foam core for maximum movement where it matters.